-as fostly is foot can fall, he thinks himself too soon there.
+Ros.
+With a Thief to the Gallows: For though he go as fortly as foot can fall, he thinks himself too foon there.

 Orla.
 Whom stays it still withal?

 Ros.
 With Lawyers in the Vacation; for they sleep between Term and Term, and then they perceive not how Time moves.